Another vote for less mowing - The Martha's Vineyard Times

 To the Editor:

-I agree completely with Eileen Padua in her complaint about the frequency and loudness of landscaping/mowing equipment.
-Some landscapers’ use extremely loud, polluting, gas-powered mowers, blowers (aargh!) and hedge trimmers; at times, more than one deafening machine at the same time.
+I agree completely with Eileen Padua in her complaint about the frequency and loudness of landscaping and mowing equipment.
+Some landscapers use extremely loud, polluting, gas-powered mowers, blowers (aargh!) and hedge trimmers; at times, more than one deafening machine at the same time.

 Is there a rule that your lawn can’t be more than one inch tall?
 Is there an inspector who will fine you if your hedge doesn’t have a completely flat top at all times?
 Has everyone forgotten how to use a rake and a broom?